jjhesk/LoyalNativeSlider/README.md

 />
 ```

 There are some default indicators.
-If you want to use a provided indicator:
+If you want to use a provided indicator you can add this optionally

 ```xml
 <com.hkm.slider.Indicators.PagerIndicator